UID2 Client-Side Integration Guide for Mobile

 If the token exists, the Google GMA/IMA plug-ins can retrieve it automatically via the UID2 GMA/IMA plugins.

-The UID2 Prebid Mobile SDK integration requires version 1.6.0 of the UID2 SDK for Android, or version 1.7.0 of the UID2 SDK for iOS.
+The UID2 integration with Prebid Mobile SDK requires version 1.6.0 of the UID2 SDK for Android, or version 1.7.0 of the UID2 SDK for iOS.

 This section is for participants who want to integrate with UID2 and use the Prebid Mobile SDK for header bidding in Android and iOS applications.